pchandu/pair-reading/README.md

 **screenshot of modal**
 2. inviting matched users (matches are based on matching preferences) to join a bookclub **screenshot of modal**
-# Post Activity
+# Post Activity & Forums
 Post activity highlights recent posts the user has made.
 Clicking on posts redirects the user to the forum in which the post was made.
+//CRUD
+**screenshot of Forums page**
 # Bookclubs
-Bookclubs are micro-communities within PairReading where users interested in a specific set of books can have discussions to gain deeper insights from one another. **forum screenshot**
+Bookclubs are micro-communities within PairReading where users interested in a specific set of books can have discussions to gain deeper insights from one another. **bookclub show screenshot**
 # Developers:
 Alex Archibeque, Kat Chan, Praneeth Chandu, Kevin Su